 Within the production line, jigs and fixtures have complex geometries and are often produced in low volume.
 Commonly, parts must be made in metal to meet both the stiffness and strength requirements.
 Frequent use of this results in weqar, so the ability to produce replacement parts quickly is essential to operational efficiency.
 These parts require repeat-ability and must meet high tolerances.
 Metal parts that are printed with the Studio System meet strength and durability requirements.
 They can be post-processed following sintering to accomplish critical dimensions.
 The nature of the layered BMD printing process is the ability to print assemblies combined together, which is typically not possible with traditional manufacturing.

 Usually, custom tooling applications come with parts that have complex geometries which can be difficult, and at times, impossible to achieve with traditional manufacturing methods.
 One example of this is how mold cavity inserts with conformal cooling channels are designed to improve the injection mold cycle’s time and quality of the molded part.
 A major factor of these applications is initial tooling expenses which factor the overall part cost.
-Typically, these high costs make it impossible to use processes like casting, injection molding, and extrusiion for smaller and customized parts.
+Typically, these high costs make it impossible to use processes like casting, injection molding, and extrusion for smaller and customized parts.
 The Studio System builds reliable, extremely accurate, durable tools that can outperform a plastic.

 Application 4 – Low Volume Production

-Quick, customized parts for low voluem production come along with the Studio System, bringing many benefits into the office.
+Quick, customized parts for low volume production come along with the Studio System, bringing many benefits into the office.
 Traditionally, the cost for producing metal parts is high.
 Specifically with geometries which require manufacturing by casting or injection molding.
 The Studio System results with lower lead times and the part costs don’t increase based on part complexity.
 Thus allowing designers to focus on the function of the part rather than the limitations of traditional manufacturability.

 Parts that are printed using the Studio System have the resolution, accuracy and surface finish, similarly to cast parts.
 Sintered parts meet dimensions within ±0.8% and the parts can be post-processed by CNC, EDM, grinding, rumbling, media blasting, plating, welding and hear treating – to achieve critical dimensions and finish.